How Perception Affects Women Giving Birth Naturally

 If

-you are tense and anxious, the pain can be a result of your body
+the body is tense and anxious, the pain can be a result of the body

 working against each contraction.
 Remember that a stress

-response diverts blood from your uterus, which impedes its ability to
+response diverts blood from the uterus, which impedes its ability to

 function optimally.